smackchat/mixable/README.md

 	    }

   	The createMixableClass() will automatically create the **multiple inheritance** class.
+	Returns a mixable class.

+	instance.is() => fish.is(Animal) returns true (edited)
+	Class.inheritsFrom()` => Swimmer.inheritsFrom(Animal) returns true

 	To understand an example in use, check out our test file described below.

+*  Edge Cases

+//edge case: extend on the functionality of parent.
+//in java is handeld through "super" call.
+This package fully replaces this method.
+There are ways